n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ExecuteCommand/README.md

 ## Example Usage

-This workflow allows you to execute a command that gives the hard disk memory used on the host machine using the Execute Command node.
+This workflow allows you to execute a command that returns the percentage of the memory used by the hard disk of the host machine using the Execute Command node.
 If the percentage of memory used exceeds 80%, the workflow will send an SMS using the Twilio node.
 You can also find the [workflow](https://n8n.io/workflows/716) on the website.
 This example usage workflow would use the following nodes.
 - [Cron](../../core-nodes/Cron/README.md)
 - [Execute Command]()
 - [IF](../../core-nodes/If/README.md)